Pricing: Objectives of pricing

-Price is influenced by the type of distribution channel used, the type of promotions used, and the quality of the product.
-Where manufacturing is expensive, distribution is exclusive, and the product is supported by extensive advertising and promotional campaigns, then prices are likely to be higher.
-Price can act as a substitute for product quality, effective promotions, or an energetic selling effort by distributors in certain markets.
+Price is influenced by the type of distribution channel used, the type of promotions employed, and the quality of the product.
+Where manufacturing is expensive, distribution is exclusive, and the product is supported by extensive advertising and promotional campaigns, prices are likely to be higher.
+In certain markets, price may act as a substitute for product quality, effective promotion, or strong selling efforts by distributors.

-From the marketer's point of view, an efficient price is a price that is very close to the maximum that customers are prepared to pay.
+From the marketer's perspective, an efficient price is one that is very close to the maximum amount customers are prepared to pay.
 In economic terms, it is a price that shifts most of the consumer's economic surplus to the producer.
-A good pricing strategy would be the one that could balance between the price floor (the price below which the organization ends up in losses) and the price ceiling (the price by which the organization experiences a no-demand situation).
+An effective pricing strategy balances the price floor (the price below which the organization incurs losses) and the price ceiling (the price above which demand falls significantly).